 Due to the Corona pandemic you or your Parents may earn less.
 This means: Even if you were previously ineligible, this may now have changed.

 Students can receive up to 853 euros of BAföG funding per month.
 If you are already eligible for BAföG and your income or that of your parents has changed, you can submit an updated application.
+The State Government of Brandenburg is planning changes to the Brandenburg Higher Education Act.
+This means that students will be able to extend their individual standard period of study in an unbureaucratic and simple way.
+This will automatically extend the maximum period of support under the BAföG if there was a coronabrelated delay in studies in the summer semester due to cancelled courses, problems with online teaching or postponed examinations.
 Further information on BAföG

 - Can I apply for housing benefit?